US Fulbright Logo

 9 Months

-• A candidate who has lived outside the United States for five or more consecutive years in the six-year period preceding the date of application will be ineligible.
+• Time Abroad: Candidates who have lived outside the United States for five or more consecutive years in the six-year period preceding the date of application is ineligible.

 Degree Level of Applicant